Snipe hunt: Description

-The snipe hunt is a kind of fool's errand or wild-goose chase, meaning a fruitless errand or expedition, attested as early as the 1840s in the United States.
-(Note: As a fool's errand, see Marsh (2015); Watts (2007).
+The snipe hunt is a kind of fool's errand (Note: The snipe hunt is classified as a variation of Thompson motif J2349, Fool's Errand.) or wild-goose chase, meaning a fruitless errand or expedition, attested as early as the 1840s in the United States.
+(Note: According to historian Christopher R. Fee: "Similar fool's errands or wild-goose chases of this kind might include being sent to find a 'smoke-bender' for the campfire or a 'sky-hook' to move a heavy object".)

-As a wild-goose chase, see Paris (2008).

-For earliest date, see Marsh (2015).)
-(Note: The snipe hunt is classified as a variation of Thompson motif J2349, Fool's Errand (Bronner 2012).)
 It was the most common hazing ritual for boys in American summer camps during the early 20th century, and is a rite of passage often associated with groups such as the Boy Scouts.
 In camp life and children's folklore, the snipe hunt provides an opportunity to make fun of newcomers while also accepting them into the group.
-(Note: For role in hazing and group unity, see Bronner (2012); Paris (2008); Fee & Webb (2016).

-For association with the Boy Scouts, see Fee & Webb (2016).)
-(Note: According to Fee & Webb (2016), "Similar fool's errands or wild-goose chases of this kind might include being sent to find a 'smoke-bender' for the campfire or a 'sky-hook' to move a heavy object" (p.
-514).)

 Setting the stage for the prank is often done with imaginative descriptions of the snipe, similar to tall tales.
 For instance, the snipe is said to resemble a cross between a jackrabbit and a squirrel; a squirrel-like bird with one red and one green eye; a small, black, furry bird-like animal that only comes out during a full moon, and so on.
 According to American Folklore: An Encyclopedia:

 While the snipe hunt is known in virtually every part of the United States, the description of the prey varies: it may be described as a type of bird, a snake, or a small furry animal.
 In one version, the snipe is a type of deer with a distinctive call; the dupe is left kneeling and imitating the snipe call while holding the bag to catch it.

 In another variation, a bag supposedly containing a captured snipe is theatrically brought to the campsite after a group hunt; the snipe quickly "escapes" unseen when the bag is opened.

 Variations

-A similar practical joke in France is known as "hunting the dahut".
-(Note: See Glimm (1983): "Collected all over the United States, the snipe hunt story is an old European folktale (motif J2349.6).
-In France it is known as 'Hunting the Dahut'".

-See also Chartois & Claudel (1945): "Translator's note: Dahut hunting is comparable to our American snipe hunting".)
+The Pennsylvania German version of the legendary snipe is the Elbedritsche.
+The young subject of a prank is taken to an isolated area and given instructions on calling the Elbedritsche along with a sack to catch it in, while the pranksters leave the young person "holding the bag".
+In France, the legendary dahu or dahut is the ostensible prey in a similar type of practical joke.
 While the description of the prey differs from the North American snipe hunt, the nature of the joke is the same.

 In Spain and Portugal, a similar joke is called cazar gamusinos ('hunting gamusinos').
 The gamusino is an imaginary animal with no defined description.

+In Cuba, the word came to mean "minute fish" giving name to the genus Gambusia.